-This specification specifies the competencies required for work associated with electrical equipment for explosive atmospheres (commonly termed 'Ex' equipment) and the standards to which competency is to be assessed and attributed.
-It provides guidance to assessing competency based on the knowledge and skills that define the Units of Competency.
+This document specifies the competence required for work associated with electrical equipment for explosive atmospheres (commonly termed 'Ex' equipment) and the standards to which competence is to be assessed and attributed.
+It provides guidance to assessing competence based on the knowledge and skills that define the Units of Competence.

-The competencies specified in this specification are intended as additional competencies to those previously acquired for the specific type of work in non-explosive atmospheres.
+The competence specified in this specification is intended as additional competence to those previously acquired for the specific type of work in non-explosive atmospheres.

-Note: Annex A summarizes the specific prerequisite Units and recommended general competencies to achieve Units of Competency in this specification.
+NOTE Annex A summarizes the specific prerequisite Units and recommended general competence to achieve Units of Competence in this specification.